tadtapongc/OpenFOAM-CaseGenerator/README.md

 ### Road & Moving Ground Boundary Condition

-In real-world racing, the track moves beneath the vehicle at vehicle speed, eliminating the ground boundary layer found in static wind tunnels:
+The moving-road option sets the road velocity equal to the freestream velocity in the vehicle frame:

 - When `"ground": true`:
   - Patch type: `wall`.
   - Velocity ($U$): `fixedValue uniform (x y z)` matching the freestream velocity vector.
   - Turbulence ($k, \omega, \nu_t$): Continuous wall functions applied to moving road.
-- When `"ground": false` (static slip road or high altitude aircraft):
+- When `"ground": false`:
   - Patch type: `patch` with `slip` velocity and `zeroGradient` pressure.

 ### Symmetry Clipping & Force Projection

 When simulating a half-model:
-1. CAD geometry crossing the symmetry plane is trimmed by `snappyHexMesh` at the boundary.
+1. The domain boundary limits the modeled region; the copied STL is not geometrically trimmed by the generator.
+Inspect how `snappyHexMesh` handles surfaces crossing that boundary.
-2. The `locationInMesh` seed point is projected away from the symmetry plane toward the outer far-wall ceiling corner to guarantee it sits strictly within the fluid volume.
+2. The `locationInMesh` seed point is placed near an upstream outer corner.
+Verify that it lies in the intended fluid region, especially for unusual geometry or manual domain bounds.
 3. Wake boxes (`nearWakeBox` and `farWakeBox`) are automatically clipped so their inner lateral face aligns exactly with the symmetry plane coordinate.
 4. `python read_forces.py` queries `system/blockMeshDict` for symmetry boundaries.
 If detected, it computes both simulated half-forces and full-car projected forces:
    $$F_{\text{full car}} = 2 \times F_{\text{half car}}$$

+This projection assumes the configured symmetry represents a physical half-model.
+It does not verify that the geometry or flow is symmetric.

 ---

 ## Meshing Pipeline & `snappyHexMesh` Architecture

-The meshing workflow transforms an STL surface into an analysis-ready hexahedral-dominant volume mesh:
+The scripts invoke the following tools to construct a hexahedral-dominant volume mesh.
+Inspect meshing logs, surface conformity, and layer coverage before using the mesh:

 ```text
 [ blockMesh ] ──► [ surfaceFeatureExtract ] ──► [ snappyHexMesh (Parallel) ]